COVID-19: We are committed to keeping our customers and employees safe and connected. LEARN MORE

 We filter out the Ethernet connected devices with LAAs because, in the past we ran into issues where random devices would show up in the topology.
 To mitigate this behavior, we filter out such Ethernet connected devices, but that won’t affect the proper functioning or performance of the device.
 WiFi connected devices with LAAs are not filtered in this way and will still show in the topology and device list.

-Even though these filtered Ethernet devices cannot be assigned to a person and have specific Content Access rules assigned to them at the device level, network level Content Access rules and AI Security will still apply.
+Even though these filtered Ethernet devices cannot be assigned to a person and have specific Content Access rules assigned to them at the device level, network level Content Access rules and Guard will still apply.

 Ethernet connected devices